Kathy331/hophack2025-health/README.md

     ```
     use `deactivate` command to exit the virtual environment

-9. OVERVIEW: start the expo app with tunnel option
+9. OVERVIEW part 2: start the expo app with tunnel option
     ### nrgrok command
     ```bash
     ngrok http 3000